Microbial mat: Photosynthesis

 The earliest photosynthesis may have been powered by infra-red light, using modified versions of pigments whose original function was to detect infra-red heat emissions from hydrothermal vents.
 The development of photosynthetic energy generation enabled the microorganisms first to colonize wider areas around vents and then to use sunlight as an energy source.
 The role of the hydrothermal vents was now limited to supplying reduced metals into the oceans as a whole rather than being the main supporters of life in specific locations.
 Heterotrophic scavengers would have accompanied the photosynthesizers in their migration out of the "hydrothermal ghetto".

 The evolution of purple bacteria, which do not produce or use oxygen but can tolerate it, enabled mats to colonize areas that locally had relatively high concentrations of oxygen, which is toxic to organisms that are not adapted to it.
-Microbial mats would have been separated into oxidized and reduced layers, and this specialization would have increased their productivity.
-It may be possible to confirm this model by analyzing the isotope ratios of both carbon and sulfur in sediments laid down in shallow water.
+Microbial mats could have been separated into oxidized and reduced layers.

+Cyanobacteria and oxygen

 The last major stage in the evolution of microbial mats was the appearance of cyanobacteria, photosynthesizers which both produce and use oxygen.
 This gave undersea mats their typical modern structure: an oxygen-rich top layer of cyanobacteria; a layer of photosynthesizing purple bacteria that could tolerate oxygen; and oxygen-free, H2S-dominated lower layers of heterotrophic scavengers, mainly methane-emitting and sulfate-reducing organisms.

 It is estimated that the appearance of oxygenic photosynthesis increased biological productivity by a factor of between 100 and 1,000.
 All photosynthetic reactions require a reducing agent, but the significance of oxygenic photosynthesis is that it uses water as a reducing agent, and water is much more plentiful than the geologically produced reducing agents on which photosynthesis previously depended.
 The resulting increases in the populations of photosynthesizing bacteria in the top layers of microbial mats would have caused corresponding population increases among the chemotrophic and heterotrophic microorganisms that inhabited the lower layers and which fed respectively on the by-products of the photosynthesizers and on the corpses and / or living bodies of the other mat organisms.
 These increases would have made microbial mats the planet's dominant ecosystems.
-From this point onwards life itself produced significantly more of the resources it needed than did geochemical processes.
+From this point onwards life itself would have produced significantly more of the resources it needed than did geochemical processes.